 Hume is also arbitrary in the premises on which he builds his “argument” (such as it is).
 He might say that the assumptions he makes are self-evident, but that would simply be another way of saying that he cannot prove them.

 As for Hume’s reliance on human experience, it’s not that he asserts a purely subjective standard.
-He purports to incorporate the totality of human experience.
+He purports to know the totality of human experience.

 Of course, one person in the 21st century with access to the Internet can hardly claim to know the totality of human experience.
 A man who lived in the 18th century on a British Isle in the North Sea cannot credibly establish a standard for the totality of human experience in all times and places.